Update Regarding Library Services and Support for Distance Learning (revised 7/6)

 Course Reserves/Lute Lending Library & Textbooks

-Textbooks and other printed materials on reserve are not accessible.
-Some course readings and books may be available in digital form.
+Some textbooks and other course reserve materials are available.
 Please e-mail firstname.lastname@example.org for assistance.
 You can also check our guide to enhanced resource access and COVID-19 research and information.

 In order to increase access to course reserves, we are also able to scan selected chapters from books, whether they are your personal copies or held by the library.
 To learn more, complete this scanning request form.
 Scanning will follow appropriate copyright and fair use guidelines.